Insulin Pump Program

 - The number of pumps fully subsidised under the program has increased from 68 pumps per year to approximately 220 pumps per year.

-- The pumps available under the Insulin Pump Program are: Accu-Chek Spirit Combo (Roche) and Medtronic Minimed 640G (Medtronic)
+- The pumps available under the Insulin Pump Program are: Accu-Chek Spirit Combo (Roche), Minimed 640G (Medtronic) and Minimed 770G (Medtronic).

 - Pumps are given with approximately three months’ initial supply of pump consumables.